It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 - Pocket Casts launched their “playback” in 2023 so you can see the podcasts you listened to most, time spent with your top category (2 days and 4 hours for “Business” in our household), and year-over-year listening time.

-- Meanwhile, in the gaming world, personalised and shareable stat recaps are obligatory.
-They can cover a season or 5 years, but global giants like Activision, Nintendo, Ubisoft and Activision all do them.
+- Meanwhile, in the gaming world, personalized and shareable stat recaps are obligatory.
+They can cover a season or 5 years, but global giants like Epic Games, Nintendo, Ubisoft and Activision all do them.

 - Recap campaigns aren’t just for the entertainment sector.
 They show up in industries like education (Duolingo emails their users yearly stats with shareable graphics), wellness (Fitbit includes a breakdown of each user’s health habits like sleep time and workouts completed), and finance (Mastercard shared a year in review with select cardmembers to boost retention).